/

 The Full List of Extras

-• WiFi Max: WiFi Max guarantees a minimum 30Mbps in every room or £100 credit back.
-It’s included with Gig1, Gig2 and Volt (and otherwise can be added for a monthly fee, eligibility/terms apply).
+• WiFi Max: This guarantees at least 30Mbps download speeds in every room or a £100 bill credit.
+It is included with Gig1, Gig2 and Volt, or can be added on eligible plans for £8 a month after activation.

 The Trade-Offs

-Before you commit to an 18-month contract, read the small print.
-The speed is seductive, but the terms can be strict.
+Before you commit to a 24 month deal, read the small print.
+The speed is tempting, but the terms still matter.

 Ownership & Structure